-RdRp is responsible for replication of structural protein RNA.
-Structural proteins spike (S1), envelope (E), membrane (M) are translated by ribosomes that are bound to the endoplasmic reticulum (ER) and presented on its surface as preparation of virion assembly.
+RdRp (Nsp12) is responsible for replication of structural protein RNA.
+Structural proteins S, Envelope (E), Membrane (M) are translated by ribosomes that are bound to the endoplasmic reticulum (ER).
+The ER forms double membrane vesicles (DMVs) in which the viral RNA is replicated and shielded from the host's innate immune system.
+Nsp3 creates pores through which viral RNA leaves the DMVs for virion assembly.
 The nucleocapsid proteins (N) remain in the cytoplasm and are assembled from genomic RNA.
 They fuse with the virion precursor which is then transported from the ER through the Golgi Apparatus to the cell surface via small vesicles.